 Sometimes Mamille still can't believe that she's alive.
 Over the last decade, she has worked tirelessly with the staff at the Spinal Cord Injury Center to recover from her injuries and rebuild her life.
 Being a person with a disability in Haiti isn't easy.
 The rocky terrain is difficult to navigate in a wheelchair.
-Most homes and public buildings aren't built with accessability in mind.
+Most homes and public buildings aren't built with accessibility in mind.
 And prejudice against people with disabilities is common.
 But Mamille couldn't be prouder of how far she's come and the life she has built for herself and her daughter.

 Without the Spinal Cord Injury Program, so many people with disabilities would have already died.
 If I hadn't found SCI, I wouldn't be sitting in this chair today.

 Once at St. Boniface, doctors assessed Mamille's condition and designed a treatment plan for her.
 She began receiving physical therapy twice per day to strengthen her limbs.
 She attended individual and group therapy sessions to help process her painful memories of the earthquake, and her complex feelings about facing a new life as a person with a disability.
 She attended vocational training sessions to learn skills that would help her find employment.
 Soon, she began working for Build Health International and Haiti Projects, two organizations that operate out of Fond des Blancs.
 And two years ago when she became pregnant with her first child, Mamille was glad to be near the hospital so she could receive regular prenatal care and have a safe place to deliver her baby girl.
 Little Mylee Hadassa is the light of her life, and she is grateful for the independence and income-generating skills she gained through the Spinal Cord Injury program that enable her to support her family.